Ber, Mali

 Ber is a village and commune of the Cercle of Timbuktu in the Tombouctou Region of Mali.
 The village lies 8 km north of the Niger River and 53 km east of Timbuktu.
 In the 2009 census the commune had a population of 9,128.
 The commune is mainly sand dunes and extends for 35,280 km^{2}.

+The village was captured by Azawad Liberation Front and JNIM during the 2026 Mali offensives.